The ultimate guide to mobile projects in Readymag

 Readymag maintains two types of animation in mobile: On Click and On Load.
 When you activate the Mobile Viewport, all widgets animated in desktop mode will appear static.
 You can set On Click and On Load animation for mobile widgets from scratch or use Shift+Cmd+C/V to copy animation attributes from desktop widgets to mobile.

-Performance of mobile projects
+Performance of mobile websites

 Testing your mobile

-To test how your project looks on various screens, open the console in Google Chrome (Ctrl+Shift+J for Windows / Linux or Cmd+Opt+J for Mac) and choose the tab with a mobile phone and tablet icon.
+To test how your work looks on various screens, open the console in Google Chrome (Ctrl+Shift+J for Windows / Linux or Cmd+Opt+J for Mac) and choose the tab with a mobile phone and tablet icon.
 You’ll find a range of simulators.
 We also recommend BrowserStack — a paid service, though it has a free trial period.
-But of course, the best solution is to have several devices on hand so that you can directly test how your project looks on their screens.
+But of course, the best solution is to have several devices on hand so that you can directly test how your website looks on their screens.